Wisaacj/Naive-Bayes-Classifier/readme.md

 As a result of applying Naïve Bayes, we can reduce the number of values we have to find from 2^(n+2) to (2n+2) which drastically improves the efficiency of the process, making the algorithm feasible.

-- Where n is the dimensionality of the feature vector
+- Where n is the dimensionality of the feature vector (also known as the query vector)

+Using Naïve Bayes, we can get the probability of a class given a feature vector.
+We can then compare the probabilities of each class and choose the class that has the greatest probability to be the one classified for the given feature vector.
+The rule for choosing the class is know as the `maximum a posterior` decision rule

 ## Part 1 - Spam Filtering